SPC Vinyl: What You Should Know About Rigid Core Flooring

 You’ve probably heard of rigid core luxury vinyl flooring, and how it’s the next best thing since WPC vinyl (wood-plastic composite vinyl).
 But what makes it so great?
 And is it the right choice for you?

 This guide can help you decide!
 Here, you’ll learn what rigid core flooring is, the pros and cons, how to install it, and much more.

 What is Rigid Core Luxury Vinyl Flooring?

-Rigid core luxury vinyl flooring, also known as SPC flooring, is the most durable waterproof vinyl flooring option on the market.
+Rigid core luxury vinyl flooring is also known as SPC vinyl flooring.
+SPC stands for stone-plastic composite.
+It’s the most durable waterproof vinyl flooring option on the market.

 What Does SPC Stand For?

-SPC is industry lingo for Stone Plastic Composite or Stone Polymer Composite (these terms are used interchangeably).
-It describes the ultra-tough core of rigid core luxury vinyl flooring.
-The stone plastic composite makes that core layer virtually indestructible, maintaining its form even on top of uneven subfloors.
+SPC stands for stone-plastic composite.
+It describes the ultra-tough core of rigid core flooring.
+It won’t dent and it maintains its form even on top of uneven subfloors.

-I’m glad you asked!
-It means you can install SPC rigid core luxury vinyl flooring on any level, over almost any existing (hard surface) subfloor and for any amount of traffic.
+That means you can install SPC flooring on any level, over almost any existing hard surface, and for any amount of traffic.

 Layers of Rigid Core Luxury Vinyl Flooring

 The layered design is what makes rigid core luxury vinyl flooring so durable.
 It’s typically made of four layers, but this can vary between manufacturers.